About the programme

 Master's Thesis

-The programme is concluded with a thesis where, over a one-year period, you have the opportunity to work in depth with a biotechnological issue that you are enthusiastic about.
+The programme is concluded with a thesis where, during your second year of study, you have the opportunity to work in depth with a biotechnological issue that you are enthusiastic about.
 It is an advantage if you have an idea for a topic that can be the focus of your thesis early on.
-Then, in collaboration with your supervisor, you can select the elective courses that will match the academic profile you are developing.
+Then, in collaboration with your supervisor, you can select the restricted elective and elective courses that will match the academic profile you are developing.

 You can work both in laboratories and with data analysis, and your thesis may relate to your supervisor’s research or can be prepared in collaboration with other research institutions or relevant companies.